 In previous studies, we have demonstrated that the use of the SCN-resistant cultivars resulted in SCN populations that are able to break the resistance of existing cultivars.
 The SCN resistance in most current commercial cultivars is from PI 88788, only a few from Peking.
 The selection pressure of SCN-resistance on SCN populations may differ in different sources of resistance.
 We have initiated long-term field experiments to determine how the cultivars from the three sources of resistance PI 88788, Peking, and PI 437654 affect the reproductive ability of SCN over time.
-Based on the data of HG Type analysis of the populations collected in 2007, 2008, 2009, 2010, 2012, and 2014 from a field experiment in Waseca, MN, where the initial SCN population was race 3 (HG Type 0), SCN populations selected by the cultivar with PI 88788 source of resistance can only overcome the resistance of PI 88788 not the other two, and Peking-derived cultivar selected SCN populations can only overcome the resistance in Peking.
-In contrast, PI437654-derived cultivar selected SCN populations that could overcome both Peking and PI 88788 sources of resistance (Chen, 2020: https://doi.org/10.1094/PDIS-09-19-1916-RE).
+Based on the data of HG Type analysis of the populations collected in 2007, 2008, 2009, 2010, 2012, and 2014 from a field experiment in Waseca, MN, where the initial SCN population was race 3 (HG Type 0), SCN populations selected by the cultivar with PI 88788 source of resistance can only overcome the resistance of PI 88788 not the other two, and Peking-derived cultivar selected SCN populations that could overcome both Peking and PI 88788 sources of resistance (Chen, 2020: https://doi.org/10.1094/PDIS-09-19-1916-RE).